ThomasMadappattu/SanDOS/README.md

 SanDOS
 ======

-DOS like operating system written by me
+DOS like operating system written by me.
+Takes inspiration from MiniDOS.